EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

     });
 }
 ```
-The complete tictactoe.cpp file can be downloaded from github here: [Tic-tac-toe tutorial cpp source](./src/tictactoe/tictactoe.cpp "tic-tac-toe example code")
+The complete `tictactoe.cpp` file can be downloaded from github here: [Tic-tac-toe tutorial cpp source](./src/tictactoe/tictactoe.cpp "tic-tac-toe example code")

 ## Compile and deploy the smart contract to the blockchain
-To deploy the smart contract to the blockchain first use the EOSIO.CDT (EOSIO Contract Development Toolkit) eosio-cpp tool to build the .wasm file and a corresponding .abi file.
+To deploy the smart contract to the blockchain first use the EOSIO.CDT (EOSIO Contract Development Toolkit) `eosio-cpp` tool to build the .wasm file and a corresponding .abi file.
 Click on this link for details on [eosio-cpp tool](https://developers.eos.io/manuals/eosio.cdt/latest/command-reference/eosio-cpp "eosio-cdt reference eosio-cpp tool") and click on this link for details about the [EOSIO.CDT](https://developers.eos.io/manuals/eosio.cdt/latest/index "Contract Development Toolkit")

 The .wasm file (or webassembly) is the binary code that the wasm engine in the blockchain executes.
 The webassembly engine currently used in eosio is [eos-vm](https://github.com/EOSIO/eos-vm "git eos-vm").
 The application binary interface or .abi file defines how to pack and unpack the data used by a smart contract see [Understanding ABI Files](https://developers.eos.io/welcome/latest/getting-started/smart-contract-development/understanding-ABI-files "Getting Started - ABI files") for more information.

 ### Compile the Smart Contract Code
 To compile the smart contract change to the tictactoe folder  and run eosio-cpp.
-Click on this link for more information about using the eosio-cpp: [eosio-cpp tool](https://developers.eos.io/manuals/eosio.cdt/latest/command-reference/eosio-cpp "eosio-cpp command reference") .This tutorial uses .hpp or header files, use the “-I” option to tell the compiler where the .hpp file is located.
+Click on this link for more information about using the `eosio-cpp`: [eosio-cpp tool](https://developers.eos.io/manuals/eosio.cdt/latest/command-reference/eosio-cpp "eosio-cpp command reference") .This tutorial uses `.hpp` or header files, use the “-I” option to tell the compiler where the `.hpp` file is located.

 ```shell
 tictactoe$ eosio-cpp -I ./ tictactoe.cpp